Propo41/dha-bot/README.md

 Objective:
 - learn how the functionalities of a discord bot using javascript
 - learn how to work with REST api's namely google-sheet api
+- learn how to use cheerio to scrape website content

 ![image](https://user-images.githubusercontent.com/46298019/113638741-65fa5780-9699-11eb-80c1-859dc9937728.png)